 Notes

 - Check the label carefully when buying pumpkin at the store.
-What you want for these cookies is pure pumpkin puree.
-It's easy to get it confused with pumpkin pie mix, also sold in cans.
+What you want for these cookies is pure pumpkin purée—not pumpkin pie mix.

 - Use softened butter so that it will properly aerate when blended with the sugars.
 Leave it out at room temperature to soften, or try one of these tricks to soften butter faster.